nt03/airbnb_data_analysis/README.md

 2. Relaxing the cap on the number of days a primary residence can be listed:
 > - The current cap of 90 days a year one of the strictest in the country [[7]](https://www.2ndaddress.com/research/short-term-rental-laws/).
 A higher cap of 120 days or more will be friendly to the homeowners and tourists, as well bring tax income.

+## Data:

+There are 2 main data sources used in this analysis:

+1. Washington DC Airbnb dataset from Kaggle:
+The dataset contains information pertaining to listings, reviews and the calendar entries for bookings.
+The data for my analysis is restricted to ‘listings’ data.
+The ‘listings.csv’ contains over 9,000 observations spanning 2008 to present.
+Each observation is a unique DC Airbnb listing.
+The other variables are related to the host attributes like location, responsiveness, availability, reviews; listing attributes like location, neighborhood, average rating, price and yearly availability, number of room and listing type, etc.

+2. Mean Rental data for 1 BR apartments by Neighborhoods from Zillow:
+The dataset contains mean monthly rent for 1 bedroom apartment for all US neighborhoods from Feb, 2010 to present.
+The data was filtered to keep only DC neighborhoods.
+The columns were dropped to retain only entries for Feb of every year from 2010 to 2019 for the 23 DC neighborhoods in the dataset.
+It was also transformed from wide format to long.

 ## References: